curl/curl-for-win/README.md

   - Optional support for [C-ares](https://c-ares.haxx.se/).
   - Generated binaries are uploaded to [VirusTotal](https://www.virustotal.com/).
-  - If you need a download with a stable checksum, link to the penultimate version (or the revisioned binaries on the official download page).
-    Only the current latest versions are kept updated with newer dependencies.
   - To verify the correct checksum for the latest build, you can look up the correct ones in the build log as they are generated.
 Watch for `master` branch job `Image: Ubuntu`, log lines starting with